seanox/aspect-js/manual/en/datasource.md

 ## Locator

-Files are defined by locator.
+The data in the data storage is addressed with a locator.
-A locator is a URL (`xml://...` or `xslt://...`) that is used absolute and relative to the DataSource data storage, but does not contain a locale (language specification) in the path.
+A locator is a URL (`xml://...` or `xslt://...`) that is used absolute and relative to the DataSource data storage, but does not contain a locale (language specification) and file extenstion in the path.
 The locale is determined automatically for the language setting of the browser, or if this is not supported, the standard from the `locales.xml` in the DataSource data storage is used.

-Each locator starts with a protocol.
-The protocol defines the file extension of the files in the data storage.
+Each locator starts with a protocol that corresponds to the file extension in the data storage.

 ```
 xml://fileA -> ./data/en/fileA.xml